Supporting Leaders to run events

 - That the makeup of the leadership team is appropriate for the group's needs.

-- That recruitment checks have been completed by all volunteers.
+- That recruitment and vetting checks have been completed by all volunteers.

 - That a thorough risk assessment is being completed.